SiyaoIsHiding/questdb_test_debug/docs/SWE 261P Project Part 5 Testable Design and Mocking.md

 However, in the original implementation of class `IODispatcherLinux` of QuestDB (src/main/java/io/questdb/network/IODispatcherLinux.java), it is not possible to test the interaction between `IODispatcherLinux` and `Epoll` for the following reasons:

 1. `Epoll` is a `private final` field of `IODispatcherLinux`, meaning that it cannot be directly accessed or modified from outside the class.
-This makes it difficult to write tests that can verify the behavior of the `IODispatcherLinux` ****class when interacting with the `Epoll` field.
+This makes it difficult to write tests that can verify the behavior of the `IODispatcherLinux` **class when interacting with the `Epoll` field**.

 2. `Epoll` is instantiated as a `new` object in the constructor of `IODispatcherLinux`, which means that it is tightly coupled to the implementation of `IODispatcherLinux`.
-This makes it difficult to substitute `Epoll` ****with a test double or a mock object, which would allow for more flexible and targeted testing.
+This makes it difficult to substitute `Epoll` **with a test double or a mock object, which would allow for more flexible and targeted testing**.

 3. `Epoll` is a `final` class.
 Since a `final` class cannot be extended or subclassed, it cannot be mocked using most mocking frameworks, which typically rely on subclassing or extending the original class to create a mock object.